Art and Culture for Everyone?!

 Our work focuses on those who experience exclusion and discrimination within the cultural sector: all groups that are not adequately represented within the workforce, art programs and audiences and have limited or no access to the cultural sector.

 We use the characteristics identified in the General Act on Equal Treatment as a guideline to describe which groups of people are affected by discrimination.
 The General Act on Equal Treatment considers “discrimination on the grounds of race or ethnic origin, gender, religion or belief, disability, age or sexual orientation” (AGG, §1).
-Within our work we move beyond these characteristics to also include discrimination based on social origin, as well as, social and economic status.
+Within our work we move beyond these characteristics to also include discrimination based on social origin, social and economic status, as well as, East(-West) socialisation.
 Our understanding of discrimination is also intersectional, because we work from the basic assumption that different experiences of exclusion usually interact with one another.

 Why not just leave everything the way it is?